Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 • Occasional coughing

+As the illness advances, it leads to intense, repetitive coughing spells, often followed by a high-pitched "whoop" sound when inhaling.
 These episodes may cause vomiting, fatigue, or more serious conditions like pneumonia.
 Infants and individuals with weakened immune systems are particularly at risk of serious outcomes.

 How Does the Whooping Cough Vaccine Work?